geniikw/JustCodePlz/RangeAndAngle/Readme.md

 ```
 ![range](range.gif)

 Another way is to use OnTriggerEnter and Exit.

+* the above code is not correspond with gif. but i will remain.

 ## range with angle.
 ```csharp